Search

 // → <div class="-p:hoge">...</div>

-Add a custom class in your CSS and use it as needed.
+Define the class in your CSS and use it wherever needed.

 .-p\:hoge {